 And the fact is, we are getting less and less sure on this point.
-In addition to all the general considerations which have hitherto seemed to make a war with France a possibility-the consideration of the character of Louis Napoleon, his fanaticism, his peculiar style of action; the consideration that he must do something or other out of France, to keep his army out of ennui and mischief at home; the consideration, guaranteed even by the confessions of French democratic refugees amongst ourselves, that a war with England would be the most popular stroke for any French ruler-in addition to all these general considerations, our daily talk with each other is now full of stray facts and reported actualities which bring the danger nearer to our view, and convert mere possibility into something very like probability: we have rumours of sayings of Narvaez in Spain to the effect that Gibraltar will not be much longer in the hands of the British, rumours confirmed by signs of unusual vigilance on the part of the Gibraltar garrison, and by the accusations made against the French Government. and faintly denied by the Moniteur, of their being concerned in promoting the so-called " constitutional changes" in the government of Spain.
-We have rumours of instructions from Paris to French bankers in London, pointing to a possible coup-d'état in Portugal, in the Miguel interest; we have rumours of French ecclesiastical intrigue in Ireland; and we have rumours of messages to our Government from Cherbourg, connected with the state of the French fleet; we have such intimations as those conveyed the other day by the Morning Chronicle correspondent, that M. Ducos, the French Minister of Marine, is making our proparations for defence here a pretext for a further activity and outlay in the great arsenals and dockyards of France, so as to outstrip England while seeming only to follow in her wake; wo have the startling accounts of speeches made by Frenchmen in the Imperial confidence, similar to that of the chairman of the Ecole Militaire of Paris, at a great military banquet on Friday last. when he told the students present that " the Emperor reckoned on their services abroad as he had character of Lord Henry Lennox and others.
-Rear Admiral the Hon.
-Sir Fleetwood Broughton Reynolds Pellew, C.B., K.C.H., has accepted the command in chief of the East India station, vice Rear Admiral Austen, C.B., doceased.
-The gallant admiral is son of the late distinguished admiral Lord Exmouth.
+In addition to all the general considerations which have hitherto seemed to make a war with France a possibility-the consideration of the character of Louis Napoleon, his fanaticism, his peculiar style of action; the consideration that he must do something or other out of France, to keep his army out of ennui and mischief at home; the consideration, guaranteed even by the confessions of French democratic refugees amongst ourselves, that a war with England would be the most popular stroke for any French ruler-in addition to all these general considerations, our daily talk with each other is now full of stray facts and reported actualities which bring the danger nearer to our view, and convert mere possibility into something very like probability.
+We have rumours of sayings of Narvaezin Spain to the effect that Gibraltar will not be much longer in the hands of the British, rumours confirmed by signs of unusual vigilance on the part of the Gibraltar garrison, and by the accusations made against the French Government, and faintly denied by the Moniteur, of their being concerned in promoting the so-called "constitutional changes" in the government of Spain; we have rumours of instructions from Paris to French bankers in London, pointing to a possible coup-d'état in Portugal, in the Miguel interest; we have rumours of French ecclesiastical intrigue in Ireland; we have rumours of messages to our Government from Cherbourg, connected with the state of the French fleet; we have such intimations as those conveyed the other day by the Morning Chronicle correspondent, that M. Ducos, the French Minister of Marine, is making our preparations for defence here a pretext for a further activity and outlay in the great arsenals and dockyards of France, so as to outstrip England while seeming only to follow in her wake; we have the startling accounts of speeches made by Frenchmen in the Imperial confidence, similar to that of the chairman of the Ecole Militaire of Paris, at a great military banquet on Friday last. when he told the students present that "the Emperor reckoned on their services abroad as he had reckoned on them at home;" that "the establishment of the Empire was the re-establishment of the old national frontiers of France-those of the Rhine;" and that if these frontiers were not given them, "they would know how to take possession of them, with the Emperor at their head;" and finally, we have a hundred assurances, more or less authentic-looking, that the very ideal of the French Emperor and his Algerian generals as to the best means of wiping out Waterloo, would be to make a dash at London with fifty thousand men, visit Threadneedle-street, and then go back again.
+All this is vague and shadowy, half fact, perhaps, and half fiction; the mind alternately is credulous, and alternately sceptical-still, the impression remaining is, that but for some magnificent change of attitude in the French people, England is very likely to be involved in a war with France, either by a sudden outbreak, under French auspices, against England and her influence at all points, or by a more direct attack on